Eclipse-SDV-Hackathon-Accenture/maestro-challenge/eclipse-bluechi/README.md

     Ensure to replace `<absolute/path/to>` with your own value.

-1. Create an interactive session with the devcontainer environment and interact with BlueChi:
+1. You can now interact with BlueChi.
+Running the command below to ensure that the BlueChi CLI works:
     ```sh
-    podman exec -it autosd-eclipse /bin/bash
     bluechictl list-units
     ```